yuya-0411/ydlidar_ros2_driver/README.md

+# Modified Version for Humble
+This repository for Humble environment.
+The details of modification is shown in the [article](https://qiita.com/Yuya-Shimizu/items/c516b076ecc15864c0c5r_ros2_driver)

+---

 ![YDLIDAR](images/YDLidar.jpg  "YDLIDAR")
 # YDLIDAR ROS2 Driver

-ydlidar_ros2_driver is a new ros package, which is designed to gradually become the standard driver package for ydlidar devices in the ros2 environment.
+ is a new ros package, which is designed to gradually become the standard driver package for ydlidar devices in the ros2 environment.

 ## How to [install ROS2](https://index.ros.org/doc/ros2/Installation)
 [ubuntu](https://index.ros.org/doc/ros2/Installation/Dashing/Linux-Install-Debians/)